MattRix/iCadeManager/README.md

 Please send me an email if you use this in your game, I'd love to put together a list of all the games that are using this.

+To see it in action, check out this modified version of the Flixel EZPlatformer sample game: [struct.ca/ex/ezicade](http://struct.ca/ex/ezicade)

 ## Usage
 - - -
     import flash.ui.Keyboard;